alonswartz/notesium/API.md

 This object represents a note in Notesium.
-Use it to create a new note, update an existing note, retrieve a specific note along with its metadata and content, as well as retreive a list of all notes.
+Use it to create a new note, update an existing note, retrieve a specific note along with its metadata and content, as well as retrieve a list of all notes.

 See `Raw` for alternative listing endpoints.